HowestX/howestx-docs/final.md

 ##### Usability

-EdX as a platform is very usable to an end user, it offers an intuitive user interface which is alo rather attractive to the eye.
+EdX as a platform is very usable to an end user, it offers an intuitive user interface which is also rather attractive to the eye.
 This does not translate over to mobile, as the default theme is not mobile ready.
 It also seems to have a lot of functionality already built-i.n

 ##### Activity